davidrhoden/davidrhoden-basic-netlify/timeline/everything-tool/eveything-tool-mercyland-planet-earth.md

 ---
 title: Mercyland, Anastasia Screamed and Everything Tool played at Planet Earth, Knoxville.
 date: 1989-07-28T21:00:00.000Z
 excerpt: The year is a guess.
 My brother and I were in Everything Tool.
 Mercyland was the out-of-town band.
-I don't remember meeting them but we had a cassette of their album in the car and we played it a lot.
+I don’t remember meeting them but we had a cassette of their album in the car and we played it a lot.
 category: rock
 image: /static/img/rock/everything-tool/everything-tool-mercyland-planet-earth.jpg
 tags: